 The spice is characterised by a bitter taste and an iodoform- or hay-like fragrance; these are caused by the chemicals picrocrocin and safranal.
 It also contains a carotenoid dye, crocin, that gives food its extremely rich and deliciously attractive golden-yellow hue.
 These traits make the spice a much-sought ingredient in many foods worldwide.
 Saffron also has many medicinal applications.

 Reported Attributes of Saffron Essential Oil:-

 Traditional and Emotional uses reportedly include:-

-Generally used in the West in perfume where it imparts a unique woody and hay like aroma but is also used as a uterine relaxant and is considered an an aphrodisiac, carminative, cardiotonic, diuretic, diaphoretic, febrifuge, emmenagogue, lactogogue, stimulant, nervine tonic, livotonic, and typtic and sedative
+It is used in the West in perfume manufacture where it imparts a unique woody and hay like aroma but is also used medicinally as a uterine relaxant and is considered an aphrodisiac, carminative, cardiotonic, diuretic, diaphoretic, febrifuge, emmenagogue, lactogogue, stimulant, nervine tonic, livotonic, typtic and sedative

 Saffron Essential Oil Blends Well With:-